pimsmath/k8s-syzygy-eks/kubespray.md

 prompt you for your openstack credentials

 ```
-  . init.sh
+  . init.sh cybera
 ```

 ### Terraform

 Terraform is used to define 3 VMs running CentOS 7 on a smallish flavour.
-The variables.tf file defines defaults for some standard variables and these can be overriden by setting the corresponding environment variable (e.g.
+The variables.tf file defines defaults for some standard variables which can be overridden by setting the corresponding environment variable (e.g.
 TF_VAR_os_password).
 If you have sourced the init.sh script above then you should be ready to go.
-In most cases you can just run `terraform plan` to see what actions will be taken, but you may need to run `terraform init` to grab the openstack plugin (running terraform plan should inform you if that is the case).
+In most cases you can just change to the terraform directory and run `terraform plan` to see what actions will be taken, but you may need to run `terraform init` to grab the openstack plugin (running terraform plan should inform you if that is the case).

 ```
   $ terraform plan